 Private label refers to a product manufactured by one company and sold under another company’s brand name.
 Retailers often use private-labeling to offer exclusive items, expand their catalogs, and undercut competitor pricing.

 Private-label products can be similar to items that already exist on store shelves, but the exact manufacturing formula of the product must be original.
 For example, if a private-label business sells a box of chocolate chip cookies, the precise recipe won’t be found under any other label.
-The same applies to private-label brands selling goods like consumer electronics, jewelry, clothing.
+The same applies to private-label brands selling goods like consumer electronics, jewelry, or clothing.

 How does private labeling work?